-Tupelo is the birth palace of Elvis Presley and thousands of travelers and fans of the great artist flock to the town annually to pay homage to their favorite artist.
+Tupelo is the birth place of Elvis Presley and thousands of travelers and fans of the great artist flock to the town annually to pay homage to their favorite artist.

 Also, each year at the beginning of June in downtown Tupelo, there is an amazing festival dedicated to Elvis Presley where many artists play his songs and participate in the Ultimate Elvis Tribute Artist Competition.

-Tupelo is also known for Tombigbee Lake State Park located a couple of miles away from the city where you can picnic next to Lake Lee, visit th Oren Dunn City Museum where you can learn the history of the area, and other places.
+Tupelo is also known for Tombigbee Lake State Park located a couple of miles away from the city where you can picnic next to Lake Lee, and visit the Oren Dunn City Museum where you can learn the history of the area and other places.

 Distance: 109 miles